DanySafatli/buildfreshvm/README.md

 ```
 # nmcli conn up enp0s8
 ```
-ssh into the machine using putty
+ssh into the machine using putty and copy the scripts to the home directory in root
+Execute the script

 ##Requirements